-This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 36, number 06 (2013).
+This article first appeared in the Christian Research Journal, volume 36, number 06 (2013).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 “Officer Stevenson, tell us what happened on October 20th at about 4:30 p.m.”
 The officer on the witness stand spoke directly into the microphone.
 He began to answer the prosecutor’s question without glancing at the jury.
 “I was dispatched to 1235 Westmont Street at approximately 1634 hours in response to a 415 Family.
 Once I was 97, I contacted the RP.
 She was concerned about the assailant being 5150.
 I requested the 10-20 of unit 503 and ran a 29 while I was waiting.”